 I am an Assistant Professor in Computer Science at Utah State University.
-Prior to joining to USU, I worked as a Research Scientist in Global Cybersecurity Institute (GCI) at Rochester Institute of Technology, and the Post-doctoral Fellow and Assistant Director of Humans and Technology Laboratory (HATLab) at Clemson University.
+Prior to joining USU, I worked as a Research Scientist at Rochester Institute of Technology, and a Post-doctoral Fellow and Assistant Director of Humans and Technology Laboratory (HATLab) at Clemson University.
 I completed my PhD in Computer Science at the University of Texas at Arlington, winning Outstanding Doctoral Dissertation Award.